Space Logistics Modeling and Optimization: Review of State of the Art: Categorization of State of the Art by Logistics-Driven Methods

 \subsubsection{Motivation and Overview}

 As we consider how to manage a system of spacecraft and infrastructure distributed over the vast space in Earth's orbits, cislunar, and interplanetary space, it is natural to draw an analogy with how terrestrial logistics operations manage their fleet of vehicles and commodity flows, for which network modeling and optimization has been a primary tool.
+Figure \ref{fig1} shows an example of network modeling for Earth-Moon-Mars exploration logistics.

 A network-based approach models the system as a set of nodes and the arcs connecting them and employs various techniques to analyze and optimize the commodity flow over that network.
 For example, for a space exploration campaign problem, each orbital staging point (e.g., geosynchronous orbits, Lagrangian points, low-lunar orbits) is modeled as a node and the trajectories connecting them are modeled as arcs.
 For an on-orbit servicing problem, the nodes can also correspond to the customer satellites to be serviced.
 The commodities include everything that flows over the network, including the propellant, spares, tools, payload, and vehicles themselves.
 The typical goal for such a problem is to find a vehicle/commodity transportation routing plan and schedule to minimize a cost function, which can be defined based on total campaign launch mass, cost, or other relevant metrics.
 Some of the well-known problem types in network optimization include the traveling salesman problem (TSP), which finds the optimal route to visit all nodes once and return to the origin node, and its generalized variant, the vehicle routing problem (VRP), which finds the optimal set of routes for a fleet of vehicles to deliver to a given set of customers.
-Thus, we can draw analogies between a spacecraft mission design problem and a TSP/VRP.
+Another relevant class of network problem is the facility location problem (FLP), which finds the optimal location of the facilities such as depots and servicing stations to optimally serve the distributed customers.
+Thus, we can draw analogies between a spacecraft mission design problem and a TSP/VRP, and between the propellant depot or ISAM facility location problem with an FLP.